abourget/slick/recognition/README.md

 their sender/initiator, list of recipients, and decide to feed it to a concrete recognition (based on bonus or whatnot) system.

+This is a nice example of the use of reactions as buttons.

 Configuration
 -------------